-The Amrut distillery was founded in Bangalore (or Benga??ru as it’s known in India), an area known as India’s Silicon Valley.
-Originally producing dark rums and brandy, it wasn’t until the ‘80s that Amrut began to distil single malt.
+The Amrut distillery was founded in Bangalore, an area known as India’s Silicon Valley.
+Originally producing dark rums and brandy, it wasn’t until the ‘80s that Amrut began to distill single-malt.

 Interestingly, Indian whisky is bottled after only a few years of ageing.
 The reason for this is the intense climate which speeds maturation to the extent that 12% of each barrel is lost every year to the angels’ share – more than six times that of Scotland!

 To create something completely original Amrut distilled Fusion from both Indian and Scottish barley.

 Nose: Heavy, thickly oaked and complex, shrouded in soft peaty smoke.